pbrdmn/brd.mn/src/pages/cv.md

 permalink: cv/
 ---

-Engineering Manager leading cross-functional software engineering teams
+Experienced Engineering Manager with a proven track record of building high-performing, distributed, cross-functional teams.
+Skilled in mentoring and coaching engineers, delivering impactful technical solutions, and aligning teams with business objectives.
+Adept at implementing agile processes, fostering team growth, and driving initiatives that achieve measurable business outcomes.

 ![LinkedIn](/images/linkedin.png) [Connect with me on LinkedIn](https://linkedin.com/in/philipboardman/)